juanpc2018/How-to-make-an-offline-portable-repository-for-Ubuntu/README.md

-# How to make an offline portable repository for Ubuntu
+# How to make an Offline portable repository for Ubuntu
 Ubuntu Offline Complete Portable Repo How to </br>

 Old method: debmirror </br>